Quanyails/sine-qua-non/posts/mental-health/2024-05-09_emotional-health-retrospective.md

 Interactions:

 - [2024-07-16] I never learned how to speak up for myself (or at all) because none of my objections mattered.
 Likewise, I never interrupted conversations and instead just sat there in silence waiting for them to finish.
+- [2024-11-21] I never explained my thought processes because they would be taken as an excuse instead of something valid.
 - [2024-07-23] I would never be 100% clear when explaining myself, since the only outcome would be that my words would be twisted irrevocably beyond its intent.
 - [2024-07-24] I was never comfortable asking for help.
 I feared being weak and/or people "helping" by taking advantage of me.
 - [2024-08-10] I was overly apologetic and didn't know how to respond to apologies because no one apologized to me.